 “Works with CRMs” doesn’t mean it works with YOUR CRM version.
 Get written confirmation and ask for a live demo showing your specific tools integrating before you buy.

-Overage fees can double your bill.
-Review your last 3-6 months of call logs and add a 30% buffer for growth.
+Overage fees can silently double your bill.
+Pull your last 3–6 months of call logs, find your peak month, and add a 30% buffer for growth when choosing a plan.

 Outgrowing your plan forces expensive migrations.
 Before signing, ask: “What’s your upgrade path?
 Can I keep my phone number if I upgrade?”